emailWould you like to receive Burncoose newsletters?

 Humulus lupus emerges from the ground in spring with rough hairy shoots which can readily grow to 20ft given a telegraph pole, shrub or hedge to grow through.
 When farmed hops are grown on tall wire trellis systems so that the flowers hang down for commercial harvesting.
 In the garden it is quite straightforward to establish a trellis or wire system to assist the plant.
 The leaves are three or five lobed and coarsely teethed.
 The female flowers are borne in yellowish green trailing clusters of cones in late summer which enlarge in fruit.
 They turn straw coloured when ripe and are highly attractive.

 Humulus lupus ‘Aureus’ is an attractive ornamental form with soft yellow leaves when cultivated in full sun.
 It looks fantastic trained over a metal pergola or a wooden tripod but, even then, you may well end up cutting back some of its thrusting shoots to contain it.
-Not perhaps a plant to risk growing on the side of your house.
+Not perhaps a plant to risk growing on the side of your house like this!

 Hops are fully hardy but occasionally the new shoots do get cut back temporarily in a late spring frost.
 They grow best in a fertile but well drained dry soil in full sun.
 Exactly how they are farmed near the coast in Kent.
 However they grow equally well in the garden in shade which sometimes avoids wilting of the lower growth in very dry conditions.